ClimateImpactLab/dscim-epa/README.md

 #### Sector

 You may only select one sector per run.
-Sectors represent the SCGHGs to your chosen sector.
+Sectors represent the partial SCGHGs of your chosen sector.

 #### Discount rate